 - Managing customers and sales.

 Some examples: Pipedrive is for small teams with big dreams; larger companies praise SalesForce.
-We have done an overview of 27 best CRM software and 19 best invoicing tools.

 - Reporting and analytics.